juanibiapina/resume/resume.md

 people.
 I like to work with **respectful**, **open-minded** people who care about their systems, tools and code.

 I love to **code**!
-I'm a **terminal** and **neovim** user.
+I'm a **NixOS**, **terminal** and **neovim** user.
 I often learn new programming languages, frameworks and technologies in my free time.
 I have experimented with many programming languages including SML, Python, Ruby, Haskell, Scala, **Go**, Rust, Racket, Bash, Clojure, IO, Javascript, Typescript and many others.
 I even designed my own language [marco](https://github.com/juanibiapina/marco).
 I always have at least one active coding side project.
 You can find more details about personal projects, passions and open source on my [Github Profile](https://github.com/juanibiapina/) and my [blog](https://juanibiapina.github.io/)